Being changed into the image of Jesus

 We Have Been Misled

-that we are supposed to be able to live up to the higher
+that imply that we are supposed to be able to live up to the higher

-"For I say to you, that unless your righteousness exceeds the What was the righteousness of the scribes and Pharisees?
-It was their
+"For I say to you, that unless your righteousness exceeds What was the righteousness of the scribes and Pharisees?
+It

-righteousness of the scribes and Pharisees, you will by no means enter
+the righteousness of the scribes and Pharisees, you will by

-willpower!
+was their willpower!
 And we need a righteousness that exceeds

 The Only Way